Don Nicholson: Death

 Nicholson's health deteriorated over his last few years.
 He died from Alzheimer's disease on January 24, 2006, in Southern California at age 78.
 He was survived by his daughter Cindy Christie, grandson Christopher Christie and granddaughter Candace Christie.

 Awards

 Nicholson was ranked 18th on NHRA's Top 50 Drivers list in 2001.
 Nicholson was awarded the Funny Car Driver of the Year in 1967.
 He received the Car Craft All-star Drag Racing Team Ollie Award in 1977.
 In 1997 he was honored as the grand marshal of the California Hot Rod Reunion.

-He has been inducted in several halls of fame.
+Nicholson has been inducted in several halls of fame.
 He was inducted in the International Drag Racing Hall of Fame, and the Motorsports Hall of Fame of America in 1998.